 - 10. Use social media to get feedback

 - Final thoughts about User Ratings

-User ratings: the key component of ASO and Conversion Rate
+User ratings are the key component of ASO and Conversion Rate

 When taking a decision about downloading an app, 90% of users take into account its rating, 79% the reviews and 4 of every 10 people consider the reviews same or even more important as the recommendations from friends.

-The reality is that user ratings really matter.
-Low ratings can cause a damage to search rankings and affect the overall visibility of an app, not mentioning that the users will not convert on a store listing with a poor rating.
+The reality is that ratings really matter.
+Low ratings can cause a damage to search rankings and affect the overall visibility, not mentioning that the users will not convert on a store listing with a poor rating.
 The high average rating, instead, will result in better search rankings, more visibility on the stores, more downloads and higher revenues.

 Lesson #1: Embrace any kind of feedback

 Your product will not always have only positive reviews.
 Users are different and some of their ratings and reviews can seem confusing and frustrating to developers:

 The right way to react on negative feedback is not to take it personally, but rather treat it as a support ticket.
 Keep calm – it is impossible to satisfy everyone, so the best you can do is to prevent getting negative ratings and encourage more positive ones.